OA and Marine Spatial Management (including MPAs)

 1. Outcome

-The guidance builds on the foundational concepts presented in TG-0.1 General Introduction to Ocean Accounts and supports the indicator derivation framework described in TG-2.1 Aggregate Biophysical Indicators, which addresses how aggregate condition indices derived from the accounting structures described here can inform protected area management and monitoring.
-For the broader spatial planning context within which MPAs are embedded, see TG-1.2 Marine Spatial Planning.
+The guidance builds on the foundational concepts presented in TG-0.1 General Introduction to Ocean Accounts and supports the indicator derivation framework described in TG-2.1 Aggregate Biophysical Indicators of Environmental State, which addresses how aggregate condition indices derived from the accounting structures described here can inform protected area management and monitoring.
+For the broader spatial planning context within which MPAs are embedded, see TG-1.2 OA and Marine Spatial Planning.

 2. Requirements